riyazjahangir/Glow_hockey/README.md

 # Glow_hockey
-Air hockey game made in c language.
+Air hockey game is made in c++ language.